 An online candle will help you think about someone who has died and pray for all those who miss them.

-During the Coronavirus crisis our churches are open for reduced hours and most have places where you can light a real candle.
+Tring Aldbury and Wilstone Churches are usually open during the day and most have places where you can light a real candle.